From its conception almost fifty years ago, live chat has risen and risen to the point of ubiquity.

 This fell somewhat flat, as the early nature of the technology wasn’t a suitable standalone option.

 And so chatbots became part of the history of live chat software, as they started to integrate into the tried, tested and popular live chat channels.

 The history of live chat software ends on the present day, where chat software is a staple element across business websites.

-Now, live chat software is evolving to embrace omnichannel support.
-Advanced solutions now integrate with phones, emails, apps and social media in one seamless conversation engine.
 Plus, as artificial intelligence continues to rise, the chatbots making a home in live chat channels stand to become much more helpful.